pgjdbc/pgjdbc/.github/pull_request_template.md

 1. [ ] Does your submission pass tests?
 2. [ ] Does mvn checkstyle:check pass ?
-3. [ ] Have you added your new test classes to an existing test suite?
+3. [ ] Have you added your new test classes to an existing test suite in alphabetical order?

 ### Changes to Existing Features: